xenthy/threat-needle/README.md

   - [Simulating an Attack](#simulating-an-attack)

 ## Setup
 It is important to properly configure your environment to obtain the best results when monitoring your network.
 Improper configurations would lead to false negatives.
-I will provide 2 examples on how you may configure your environment.
+2 examples will be provided on how you may want to configure your environment.

 **Example 1:**